alorma/Compose-Settings/README.md

 ##### SettingsGroup

-> Updates on `enabled` will be reflected o it's internal components unless you change their `enabled` state manually.
+> Updates on `enabled` will be reflected on it's internal components unless you change their `enabled` state manually.

 ```kotlin
 SettingsGroup(